muzafferkoluman/LessonS/React/my-aws-todo-app/README.md

-# Getting Started with Create React App
+# Getting Started with My AWS Todo App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a simple to-do list application built with React and integrated with **AWS Simple Notification Service (SNS)** for sending notifications upon adding a new task.

+## AWS Integration Details

+This app is configured to send notifications to AWS SNS each time a new task is added.
+The setup involves:

+- Configuring AWS SDK in React to communicate with AWS services.
+- Setting up an SNS Topic in AWS for notifications.
+- Storing AWS credentials securely via environment variables.

 ## Available Scripts